Fascia & Soffit Repair in Onslow County, NC

 Step 1

 Wood rot hides beneath paint.
-A fascia board can appear sound from ground level while being structurally compromised behind a thin shell of intact surface — which is why our inspection relies on direct physical probing, not visual assessment alone.
+A fascia board can look sound from ground level while being rotted through behind a thin shell of intact surface, which is why our inspection relies on direct physical probing, not a look from the ground.

 • Awl Penetration Testing for Concealed Rot: Probing every linear foot of fascia with a sharpened awl to locate soft spots hidden beneath paint that indicate fungal decay has progressed into the wood's structural core.

-• Gutter Overflow and Moisture Source Tracing: Identifying the upstream cause of rot — whether from a failed drip cap, missing gutter apron, overflowing gutters, or ice dam backup — so repairs address the root problem rather than just the visible damage.
+• Gutter Overflow and Moisture Source Tracing: Identifying the upstream cause of rot (a failed drip cap, missing gutter apron, overflowing gutters, or ice dam backup) so repairs fix the root problem rather than just the visible damage.

 • Pest Entry and Nesting Damage Assessment: Checking soffit panels for chewed openings, nesting material, and insect bore holes that indicate carpenter ants, squirrels, or birds have breached the attic envelope through damaged soffit sections.